Schedule Policy/Career Is Now in Effect (March 2026)

 | AFGE v.
 Trump | D.D.C. | Voluntarily dismissed, joined related litigation |

-AFGE has promised "imminent" new challenges to the final rule specifically.
-Protect Democracy and Democracy Forward argue the rule violates the Civil Service Reform Act of 1978.
 The Saving the Civil Service Act (H.R.
-492 / S.134) would block Schedule P/C legislatively, though passage is unlikely in the current Congress.
+492 / S.134) would block Schedule P/C legislatively, but passage is unlikely in the current Congress.

 - Full notice-and-comment rulemaking (proposed rule, comment period, final rule)